Knot groups and the connection to group theory

 The group operation is concatenation of loops.
 To multiply two loops, traverse the first loop, then the second, both starting and ending at the base point.

-For each knot K, we can compute its knot group π₁(S³ - K), the fundamental group of the knot complement.
-This is given as a group presentation with generators and relations.
+For each knot K, we can compute its knot group as a group presentation with generators and relations.
+The Wirtinger method gives one generator per arc and one relation per crossing in the knot diagram.

 2 generators